 About the Municipality

-The County is legislated under the Alberta Municipal Government Act and is governed by a Council comprised of seven (7) Councilors from which a Reeve is elected at large, and Deputy Reeve is appointed.
+The Town is legislated under the Alberta Municipal Government Act and is governed by a Council comprised of a mayor and 4 Councillors (5 in total).

 About the Opportunity

 Council is seeking a Chief Administrative Officer (CAO) that will embrace the community and welcome the objective of growing, promoting, and helping develop the Town along with its regional municipal partners.
 It is preferred the new CAO reside within or near the town.
 The CAO will report to Council and will be responsible for implementing Council’s direction and vision and be accountable for administration, operations and finances for the town.